urbit/docs/docs/programming/system/network.md

 But what does `++poke-noun` produce?
 Recall that `^-` casts to a type.
-In this case, it's declaring that end result of the function will be of type `[(list) _+>.$]`.
+In this case, it's declaring that end result of the function will be of type `{(list) _+>.$}`.
 But what does this mean?

 The phrase to remember is "a list of moves and our state".
-Urbit is a message passing system XX should we mention event driven operating system XX, so whenever we want to do something that interacts with the rest of the system we send a message.
+Urbit is a message passing system, so whenever we want to do something that interacts with the rest of the system, we send a message.
 Thus, a move is arvo's equivalent of a syscall.
 The first thing that `++poke-noun` produces is a list of messages, called "moves".
 In this case, we don't actually want the system to do